-This work is due in the first week of college.
+This work is due during the first week of college.
 We will expect to see a response to EACH section of the SIL document.
-We encourage all students to type up their work on the computer if possible.
+We encourage all students to type up their work if possible.
 In your first lesson with us you will be given guidance on who to send your Google Slides project to and how.